Arthritis Doctor in Houston

 - Metabolic (related to high levels of uric acid in the body)

 Suffering from joint pain, stiffness, and loss of motion?
 We can help.
-Contact [CLIENT NAME] for a consultation.
+Contact Orthopaedic Associates for a consultation.

-The first step in diagnosing arthritis (and determining the type and cause of the disease) is to visit us at one of our Houston are Orthopaedic Offices and meet with a doctor.
-In many cases, patients you may be referred to a specialist – a rheumatologist for suspected rheumatoid arthritis, or an orthopedist for degenerative arthritis.
+The first step in diagnosing arthritis (and determining the type and cause of the disease) is to visit an arthritis specialist at one of our Houston are Orthopaedic Offices and meet with a doctor.
+In many cases, patients may be referred to an arthritis specialist – a rheumatologist for suspected rheumatoid arthritis, or an orthopedist for degenerative arthritis.
 X-rays are often necessary, in addition to a discussion of symptoms and a physical examination.
 Blood tests may also be performed to help identify the specific type of arthritis and determine the right treatment option.

 What Are the Types of Arthritis Surgery?

 There are several different types of arthritis surgeries performed in our Hoston Orthopaedic Practice.
 Each surgery is used for a different situation.
 The most common arthritis surgery types include the following: